 Purpose of Form

-Use Schedule K-1 to report your share of the estate’s or trust’s income, credits, deductions, etc. Keep it for your records.
+Use Schedule K-1 to report a beneficiary's share of the estate's or trust's income, credits, deductions, etc. on your Form 1040, U.S. Individual Income Tax Return.
+Keep it for your records.
 Do not file it with your tax return, unless backup withholding was reported in box 13, code B.

 Inconsistent Treatment of Items